PeiHsiuLu/Digital-clock/README.md

-This respository is for the course "Web Introduction", and this is the web page for adapted digital clock.
+This respository is a homework for the course "Web Introduction", and this is the web page for adapted digital clock.